asgr/ProTools/README.md

 ## Referencing **ProTools**

 Nearly all of the **ProTools** packages have appropriate refereed or ASCL citations.
-Please credit these papers when the software is used for your work.
+Please credit these papers and ASCL when the software is used for your work.

 ### Refereed Paper References